raizrazak/Devops-Projects/Web-Stack-Implementation/Project-1/Step 0.md

 As a beginner it would be nice that you also set up your workspace for learning, you can take a look at these video series to learn how to do that.

-windows-installation:Part1
-windows-installation:Part2

 # Step 0 – Preparing prerequisites
 In order to complete this project you will need an AWS account and a virtual server with Ubuntu Server OS.

-AWS is the biggest Cloud Service Provider and it offers a free tier account that we are going to leverage for our projects.
+[AWS](https://aws.amazon.com/) is the biggest Cloud Service Provider and it offers a free tier account that we are going to leverage for our projects.

 Do not focus too much on AWS itself right now, there will be a proper Cloud introduction and configuration projects later in our course.